Folliculitis

 Self-care includes:

-- Warm compresses applied three to six times daily for 10 minutes.
-Burrow’s solution or white vinegar may be used instead of plain tap water to help dry out the pimples.
+- Warm compresses, with a clean, warm, moist washcloth, applied three to six times daily for 10 minutes at a time.
+White vinegar may be added to water to moisten the washcloth and help dry out the pimples.

 - Avoid shaving in areas of folliculitis.